stanford-ddl/DDL-Transcript-Analyzer/README.md

 6. Run <code>main.py</code> and follow the on-screen prompts.
 If the program ever errors, redo this step.
 7. Return to the main <code>DDL-Transcript-Analyzer</code> folder.
 8. Open the <code>results</code> folder.
-9. The results can be found in subfolder identical in name to the data folders you created in Step 3.
+9. The results can be found in subfolders identical in name to the data folders you created in Step 3.

 *In the future, we hope to remove the need for subfolders to simplify ease of use: [Issue #36](https://github.com/stanford-ddl/DDL-Transcript-Analyzer/issues/36)